saltstack/salt/doc/topics/eauth/index.rst

     auth.ldap.activedirectory: False
     auth.ldap.persontype: 'person'

 There are two phases to LDAP authentication.
-First, Salt authenticates to search for a users's Distinguished Name and group membership.
+First, Salt authenticates to search for a users' Distinguished Name and group membership.
 The user it authenticates as in this phase is often a special LDAP system user with read-only access to the LDAP directory.
 After Salt searches the directory to determine the actual user's DN and groups, it re-authenticates as the user running the Salt commands.

 If you are already aware of the structure of your DNs and permissions in your LDAP store are set such that users can look up their own group memberships, then the first and second users can be the same.
 To tell Salt this is the case, omit the ``auth.ldap.bindpw`` parameter.
-You can template the binddn like this:
+You can template the ``binddn`` like this:

 .. code-block:: yaml